brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 </tr>
 </table>

-This means we can take our tuple implementation from the previous section (with an added constructor):
+This means we can take our tuple implementation from the previous section:

 ```cpp
 namespace xstd {